-With passage of the November 2016 school bond, Highline is constructing a new middle school at the Glacier site in SeaTac and replacing Des Moines Elementary school with a new, larger building at the Zenith site.
+With passage of the November 2016 school bond, Highline constructed a new middle school at the Glacier site in SeaTac and replaced Des Moines Elementary school with a new, larger building at the Zenith site.

-Additional reasons we need to redraw school boundaries and service areas:
+Additional reasons we needed to redraw school boundaries and service areas: